Arithmetic Moduli and Lifting of Enriques Surfaces: Polarized Moduli and Lifting

-Now, we come to one of our main results.
+Next, we describe infinitesimal deformations of Cossec--Verra polarized Enriques surfaces.
 Let $X$ be an Enriques surface with at worst Du~Val singularities over $k$ and $\cal L$ be an invertible sheaf on $X$.
 We define the functor

 that associates to each $R$ the set of pairs $({\cal X}, \overline{{\cal L}})$, where $\cal X$ is a flat deformation of $X$ over $R$ and $\overline{{\cal L}}$ extends $\cal L$ to $\cal X$.